moberwasserlechner/vaadin-chartjs/README.md

 ### Bar chart configuration

-In this example we would like to configure a horizontal bar chart with 3 dataset and add some random numbers to each of them.
+In this example we configure a horizontal bar chart with 3 dataset and add some random numbers to each of them.

 ```java